Skip to main content

 • Backgrounds: By default, browsers remove backgrounds for printing.
 Enable the printBackground form field, or use the CSS property -webkit-print-color-adjust: exact;.

-• Network Idle: For versions after 8.11.0, try setting the skipNetworkIdleEvent field to false.
+• Network Idle: For versions after 8.11.0, try setting the skipNetworkIdleEvent form field to false.

 • Updates: Consider upgrading to the latest Gotenberg version to benefit from debugging features like Network Errors or Invalid HTTP Status Codes.